Preparing for a Newborn at Home

 I nursed Little Fox for 17 months.
 I was willing to nurse her for longer, but she just wasn’t interested anymore.
 With how badly nursing went during our week stay at the hospital, it seems like a miracle that we made it as long as we did.
 Here is some of the things that helped us make it in our nursing journey.

-We bought the My Brest Friend nursing pillow after watching a video on breastfeeding before Little Fox was born. his pillow is so amazing.
+We bought the My Brest Friend nursing pillow after watching a video on breastfeeding before Little Fox was born.
+This pillow is so amazing.
 It provides back support, clips on for stability, and is large enough to aid a sleepy 16-month-old.
-Although I want to try natural nursing for baby number 2 (something I’ve recently read about) I know I am still going to be using this pillow!
+Plus using the pillow to nurse my second baby leaves my hands free to read a book to my older girl at the same time.

 My husband’s aunt was a neo-natal intensive care unit nurse.
 She gave us lots of great baby advise in those early newborn days.
 And she is the one who helped me to nurse Little Fox when everything I’d learned wasn’t working.
 (And a week in the hospital with three different lactation consultants didn’t help either).
 She took one look at me trying to nurse Little Fox and said, “You need a nipple shield.”
 Then she ran off to the nearest pharmacy and got us two.
 A few months into nursing Little Fox weaned herself off the nipple shield.
 She used to cry if I offered to feed her without it on.
 And then suddenly she grabbed it and threw it out of her way.
 The nipple shield saved our nursing relationship and I’m adding the shield to our hospital bag this time!